AydinLT00/LLM-Vision-Robotic-Chess-Player/README.md

 ## 👥 Acknowledgments

-This was completed as a group project for the "AI & Robotics" course at **Politecnico di Milano**.
+This project was completed for the "Integrating Bayesian Optimization, Reinforcement Learning & Language Models in Robotics" group project at **Politecnico di Milano**, under the supervision of Prof. Loris Roveda.
 -   **Team:** Mohsen Ghasemi, Aidin Latifi, Shiyuan Liu
 -   **Professor:** Loris Roveda